 #1 Know The Risk and Stay Cautious

-Being alert is the first step towards success.
 The “it won’t happen to me” mindset is often a recipe for the perfect disaster.
-Therefore, our first and most fundamental advice is to never deliberately leave things to mere luck.
+Therefore, our first and most fundamental advice is never to leave things to mere luck deliberately.
+Being alert is the first step toward success.

 The chances of getting bed bugs while travelling are massive, and not taking measures against it can cost your time, effort, and money in the long run.